bahoom/chrome-tablist/README.md

 # chrome-tablist

-A simple lightweight extension that displays a list view of all your opened tabs.
-Use mouse or keyboard shortcuts to quickly search or close tabs.
+A simple lightweight Google Chrome extension that displays a list view of all opened tabs.
+Use mouse or keyboard shortcuts to quickly search, activate or close tabs.

-Keyboard Shortcuts:
+## Usage:
 * Alt+T: Activate Tab List
 * Up/down arrow: Change selection
 * Enter: Activate selected tab